TonyM1958/covid19/README.md

 As new data is added daily, the modelling is re-fitted and the predictions are updated.

-Could there be a correlation between deaths per million population and health, using life expectancy as a proxy for this:
+Could there be a simple corelation between deaths per million population and general health?
+Using life expectancy as a proxy:
-* Spain 82.8
-* Italy 82.7
+* Italy = 83.6 years
+* Spain = 83.4 years
-* France 82.3
+* France = 82.5 years
-* Ireland 81.6
+* Ireland = 82.1 years
-* UK 81.0
-* Belgium 81.0
+* Belgium = 81.5 years
+* UK = 81.2 years

+(based on UNDP report 2019)